trettiofem/cat-viz/README.md

 # Run build server
 npx vite build --watch

-# Follow the steps below if you're interested in the vscode extension.
+# Follow the steps below if you are interested in the vscode extension.
 # Open project in vscode
 code .

-# Press F5 to debug extension
+# Press F5 to debug the extension

 # Build extension
-TODO!
+# vet ej?
 ```

 ## Contributing

 We welcome contributions to cat-viz!
-If you'd like to contribute, please follow these steps:
+If you would like to contribute, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature/fix: git checkout -b feature/your-feature.